sebhildebrandt/http-graceful-shutdown/README.md

 server = app.listen(...);
 ...

-// this enables the graceful shtdown gracefulShutdown(server);
+// this enables the graceful shutdown gracefulShutdown(server);
 ```